tntim96/JSCover/README.md

 [![Build Status](https://drone.io/github.com/tntim96/JSCover/status.png)](https://drone.io/github.com/tntim96/JSCover/latest)

 JSCover is an easy-to-use JavaScript code coverage measuring tool.
-It is an enhanced version of the popular [JSCoverage](http://siliconforks.com/jscoverage/), having added several features including **branch coverage** and **LCOV** reports.
+It is an enhanced version of the popular [JSCoverage](http://siliconforks.com/jscoverage/) tool, having added several features including **branch coverage**, **LCOV** and **Cobertura XML** reports for CI integration, hooks for automated tests and **HTML Local Storage** to maintain coverage data without the use of iFrames and JavaScript opened windows.

-It's big distinguishing factor from other JavaScript coverage tools is that it easily runs in any browser (supporting JavaScript) allowing coverage measurement of tests that include DOM interaction.
+It's distinguishing factor from other JavaScript coverage tools is that it easily runs in any browser (supporting JavaScript) allowing coverage measurement of tests that include DOM interaction.
 It can be run with most tools (e.g.
 [Jasmine](http://pivotal.github.com/jasmine/),
 [QUnit](http://qunitjs.com/), etc...).